bayespy/bayespy/INSTALL.rst

 Installing requirements
 -----------------------

-BayesPy requires NumPy (>=1.7.1), SciPy (>=0.11) and matplotlib (>=1.2).
+BayesPy requires Python 3.2 and packages NumPy (>=1.7.1), SciPy (>=0.11) and matplotlib (>=1.2).
 A proper installation of these packages can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions.
-If your system has an older version of any of the packages (NumPy, SciPy or matplotlib), you may set up a virtual environment and install the latest versions there.
+If your system has an older version of any of the packages (NumPy, SciPy or matplotlib) or it does not provide the packages for Python 3.2, you may set up a virtual environment and install the latest versions there.
 To create and activate a new virtual environment, run